amerrika/my-articles/README.md

 JavaScript is one of the most important technologies in Web Development.
 Therefore my goal is to keep improving my knowledge and understanding of it in order to become a better JavaScript Developer.
 Writing articles will definitely help me to better understand topics I'm learning, but also it will help me to improve my writing skills.

-Beside Gist, I will publish my articles on [Hashnode](https://amertricic.hashnode.dev/) platform.
+In addition to writing my articles on Gist, I will publish my articles on [Hashnode](https://amertricic.hashnode.dev/) platform.

 ## Articles
 - [Prototypes](https://gist.github.com/amerrika/6e94e272ab8b4eed09cab51024aa84e0)